skanipakala/jobs-guide-data-manager/ReadMe.md

 ```

-### Updating files in Flutter app 📂
+### Syncing new wage/review data to Flutter app 📂
-10. Ensure you have Flutter installed on your PC.
+1. Ensure you have Flutter installed on your PC.
 Follow instructions here: https://docs.flutter.dev/get-started/install

-11. Next clone the latest version of jobs guide app from repo
+2. Next clone the latest version of jobs guide app from repo
     ```
     git clone https://github.com/skanipakala/dbk_jobs_guide.git
     ```

-12. Copy the updated `.json` files and paste it inside the `assets/data/` folder in the flutter app directory you just cloned.
+3. Copy the updated `.json` files and paste it inside the `assets/data/` folder in the flutter app directory you just cloned.
 Follow the next step to actually deploy the app with new data

 ### Deploying Flutter web app with changes 🚀
-13. Ensure you have Firebase CLI installed.
+1. Ensure you have Firebase CLI installed.
 If not, follow steps here: https://firebase.google.com/docs/cli#windows-npm
     - You can install Firebase CLI via npm.
 (You must have Node installed first)
     ```
     npm install -g firebase-tools
     ```
-14. Please log in to gain access to Firebase backend so you can push changes via CLI
+2. Please log in to gain access to Firebase backend so you can push changes via CLI
     ```
     firebase login
     ```
     This will open your browser.
 Log into Google with dbklab credentials.
 You can redirect back after this.

-15. Next, run `flutter build web` need to re-build the flutter app.
+3. Next, run `flutter build web` need to re-build the flutter app.
 This may take a while as it compiles `.dart` code to HTML/JS
 ```
 flutter build web
 ```
-16. Next run `firebase deploy` inside the flutter app directory and it should deploy new version to `jobs.dbknews.com` automatically with the latest data.
+4. Next run `firebase deploy` inside the flutter app directory and it should deploy new version to `jobs.dbknews.com` automatically with the latest data.
 ```
 firebase deploy
 ```

-17. You can check the latest deployed version via the Firebase Console here:
+5. You can check the latest deployed version via the Firebase Console here:
 -  https://console.firebase.google.com/u/0/project/dbk-salary-guide/hosting/sites
 - Make sure you are logged into google with the DBK Lab account